iholloma/crdh/_essays/v01-13-growing-strong.md

 edges indicates more connections between different institutions.
-This network graph also provides a visualization of the size of each organization represented in the list based on the total number of members.[^5] For example, the American Association for the Advancement of Science (AmAssocAdvSci) is obviously the largest single group in the graph, while the Medical Society of the District of Columbia is the smallest based upon the relative sizes of the circles.
+This network graph also provides a visualization of the size of each organization represented in the list based on the total number of members.[^4] For example, the American Association for the Advancement of Science (AmAssocAdvSci) is obviously the largest single group in the graph, while the Medical Society of the District of Columbia is the smallest based upon the relative sizes of the circles.
 This helps distinguish the relative size of the groups.
-Coloring the nodes of organizations by type of group also offers an opportunity to show the diversity and expansive nature and diversity of interests in civil society.
+Coloring the nodes of organizations by type of group also offers an opportunity to show the diversity and expansive nature and variation of interests in civil society.
 The thickness of the adjoining lines indicates more shared memberships between groups.
 Clearly, figure 1 shows a significant level of connections between individuals across different groups and